 Proven Winners® Perennials—Fuss-free plants that flourish for years

-Perennials are a flower garden’s backbone.
-They are easy-care, dependable performers that provide years of beautiful color, texture and form.
+Perennials are a flower garden’s backbone, providing beautiful color, texture and form.
+They are easy-care, dependable performers that come back every year.
 They also are:

 - Uncommonly colorful thanks to foliage and/or flowers